Analysis: What's Up With the Ending?

 "The crown of all my wishes will be the union of these two; I shall envy no one on their wedding day.
 There won't be a happier woman than myself in England!"
 (32.111)

 The novel begins with Lockwood struggling to enter Wuthering Heights (with all its vicious dogs, locked gates, and the forbidding landlord) and ends with open windows, sunshine, and lovers.
-But for all the romantic conclusions and gratification we get from Hareton and Catherine, the lovers we are really thinking about are six feet under ground.
+But for all the romantic conclusions and gratification we get from Hareton and Catherine, the lovers we're really thinking about are six feet under.

 Lockwood can't resist passing by the graves of Catherine, Edgar, and Heathcliff, the latter of which is not yet covered in moss, grass, and turf because he was just buried.
 Looking over the peaceful scene, with moths fluttering about, Lockwood imagines that all three will rest in peace.
 What?!
 Has he not just heard the whole story?
 We can be pretty sure that anything involving Catherine and Heathcliff will not be peaceful.

 It's almost as if Brontë teases us with this serene image of the moors after detailing several hundred pages of conflict.
 So, while Lockwood interprets closure in his narrative, we as readers have become more savvy than him, knowing that there are many ways to read the novel's ending.